SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Interaction/DiagramConnectionEvent/README.md

 #DiagramConnectionChange event

-This sample demonstrate how invoke ConnectionChanging and ConnectionChanged event.
-The ConnectionChanging event is invoke while creating the connection between the nodes in the diagram.
-The ConnectionChanged event is invoke the connection has been created between the nodes in the diagram.
+This sample demonstrates how invoke the ConnectionChanging and ConnectionChanged events.
+The ConnectionChanging event is invoked while creating the connection between the nodes in the diagram.
+The ConnectionChanged event is invoked when the connection has been created between the nodes in the diagram.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/events?theme=fluent